 "This new piece of equipment surpasses other conventional tables during anterior approach to hip replacement surgery," says James Verner, M.D., joint replacement orthopedic surgeon at Beaumont, Royal Oak.
 "This table can help my patients return to an active lifestyle, faster - something we want for all our patients."

-The table allows the surgeon to position the patient in such a way that no muscles are cut, leaving a four to five-inch incision, compared to the usual incision of 10 to 12 inches.
+The table allows the surgeon to position the patient in such a way that no muscles are cut.
+This approach and other minimally invasive procedures offered at Beaumont leave an incision of only four to five-inch incision, compared to the 10 to 12 inches required by older approaches.
 The HANA table minimizes trauma under the skin during anterior hip replacement procedures.
 Surgeons reach the hip joint from the front of the hip as opposed to the side or back, allowing work to be done through the natural interval between the muscles.

 "This state-of-the-art table allows the option of cradling the top of the thigh bone, the femur bone, and lifting it sufficiently enough to introduce new implants without the risk of fracturing the bone," explains Dr. Verner.
 "If you go between muscles instead of cut them, those side and back tissues remain undisturbed and have immediate stability after surgery."